RU-ECE/ECE560-Graphics/ECE560-Graphics-Syllabus.md

   - Try to create this visualization [Earth.nullschool.net](https://earth.nullschool.net/)

+## Grading Policies (TBD)

+The following text is old, has only been partially edited.

-The instructors reserve the right to adjust the grading scale.
+The instructor reserves the right to adjust the grading scale.
 There will always be some students who are very close to grade boundaries.
 There is nothing that we will do about that.
 Grades are based on performance, not need or personal circumstances, and the instructor does not negotiate grades.
 Do not take ECE560 (or take it at your own risk) if you need a certain grade, for